Melting (album): Release and promotion

 On January 29, 2016, Mamamoo released the single "I Miss You" from their upcoming studio album.
 On February 2, the group's agency, RBW, confirmed the album's release date.
 A second single, "Taller Than You", was released on February 12.
 The full track list of the album was revealed on February 18, and the album was released on February 26, along with the single "You're the Best".
 The song "Girl Crush" is from the soundtrack of the video game Innisia Nest, and was originally released as a single on September 16, 2015.
 A music video for "You're the Best" was released in conjunction with the album; in the video, the members are vacationing in Thailand and fall in the love with the employee who checks them into the hotel.
-The site they filmed the "You're the best " MV is "The Eugenia Spa" in Bangkok, Thailand.

 On February 25, Mamamoo held a media showcase for the album at the Yes24 Move Hall in Seogyo-dong, Seoul, as well as a fan showcase at a concert hall in Paju, Gyeonggi Province.
 They began promoting on music shows that same day with a performance on M!
 Countdown.
 All three singles were performed on music shows, and their February 27 performance on Show!
 Music Core became the most viewed video on Naver TV Cast.
 On March 6, the group won their first music show award on Inkigayo for "You're the Best".
 They also won awards on Show Champion, M!
 Countdown, and Music Bank that same week.
 On March 16, they performed at K-Pop Night Out at SXSW in Austin, Texas.